Cruise

 Emergency Medical Evacuation

 Falling ill or getting injured while on a cruise can be incredibly stressful, especially when you’re far from home.
 Most cruises have basic healthcare facilities, but in serious situations, you may need to be medically evacuated to a nearby hospital.
+Should you get injured on the ship, trip insurance covers your transportation off the ship to receive medical attention, your medical care, and the trip cost if you would like to be transported back home.

 Cruise trip insurance can cover emergency medical treatment, hospital stays, and evacuation costs, which can otherwise be extraordinarily expensive, especially in remote locations or if an air ambulance is required.